Downloads

 Install steps

-- First launch — SmartScreen warning.
-Windows may say "Microsoft Defender SmartScreen prevented an unrecognized app from starting."
-Click More info, then Run anyway.
-This is expected for our current build (we're working on signed builds; in the meantime SmartScreen flags every unsigned app).
+4. SmartScreen "unrecognized app" warning.
+Windows may say "Microsoft Defender SmartScreen prevented an unrecognized app from starting" when you first run the installer.
+Click More info, then the Run anyway button that appears.
+This is expected for our current build (we're working on a code-signing certificate; until then SmartScreen flags every unsigned Windows installer).
+One-time per machine.

-- Connect to your pharmacy.
-When the app opens, go to Settings → Sync → Join existing sync, enter your setup code, tap Save.
+6. Connect to your pharmacy.
+When the app opens, go to Settings → Sync → Join existing sync, enter your setup code (the one we emailed you after checkout), tap Save.

 What to do on first run